lslee714/takeoffs/README.md

 - I didn't utilize Flask_SQLAlchemy as that marries the ORM layer to the Flask framework/API layer, which would make the app a little more rigid.
 - Added sass as css preprocessor, regular css was getting too clunky
 - There's some repetitive "flow" involved in the front end for both projects and material selector; could likely be abstracted out and even maybe into a utility-like scaffold
 - All in all, I'm pretty happy with the application so far.
 Other than the shortcuts listed below, I believe the code is "solid" and the architecture/codebase would scale well to growth, both in complexity and number of members.
 If the team got large (10+ people), then it's probably worth re-visiting the mono-repo strategy, luckily I've separated the code into at least the front/backends as well as having blueprints in the backend.
+The biggest/not production appropriate problems are the hardcoded API urls for the frontend and backend (to hook into Takeoff's material API).
+Deployment will/should find better solutions for this.

 #### Shortcuts I took so far (mostly due to time constraints)